KamyabMA/time-series-data-mining/README.md

 ### Perceptually Important Points (PIPs)
 The PIPs method is a dimensionality reduction technique for time series data.
 It represents a time series with its n most noticeable points.
 The PIPs algorithm is implemented in `ts_pips.py`, and in `ts_pips_testing.ipynb`, it is tested and visualized.
 More on the PIPs method and other techniques will follow. \
 \
-*For formal definitions and more information on the PIPs method, we refer to [Fu2008].*
+*For formal definitions and more information on the PIPs method, I refer to [Fu2008].*